-Depending on individual company policy, different overtime rates may apply to different timings and days of the week.
+Depending on individual company policy, different overtime rates may apply to different times and days of the week.
 Payboy can assist companies in automating such conditions.

-• From an employee's profile > Employment Details tab, click on edit at the Current Pay Scheme box.
+• From an employee's profile > Employment Details tab, click on edit in the Current Pay Scheme box.

 • Ensure that under the "Overtime Hours" header, the "Has overtime pay" option has been checked.